-The Council may appoint two Members jointly to share the position of Committee Chair (Job-Share Chairs).
-This Protocol sets out the arrangements and expectations where the role is shared
+The Council may appoint two Members jointly to share the position of Committee Chair (Job-Share Chairs, or Co-Chairs).
+This Protocol sets out the arrangements and expectations where the role is shared.

 Why have Job-Share Chairs?

 The potential benefits include: